DarkRiftNetworking/DarkRift.Documentation/advanced/key_topics/serialization.md

-# Advanced Serialization
+# Serialization

+%DarkRift at its core is really just a way to pass messages (containing your game/application data) from one machine to another.
+To do that you need to be able to create (write) and interpret (read) such messages.

-Manual serialization of large objects can leave a significant amount of repeated code like:
+The most simple way to do serialization is to take a DarkRift.DarkRiftWriter and write some data.
+However, serialization of your objects can leave a significant amount of repeated code like:
 ```csharp
 DarkRiftWriter newPlayerWriter = DarkRiftWriter.Create();
 newPlayerWriter.Write(newPlayer.ID);